Tarsar Marsar lake trek, encircled by the peaks of Kolhai Mountain

 Trek gradient: Easy.
 Gradually descending trail all the way.

 Today you take the same route that you had taken at the beginning of the trek via Lidderwat.
 The trail goes downhill and it is a quick descent.
 It will take you 2 hours from Homwas to Lidderwat.
 The beauty of this part of your trek is that you will get to see all of those views that you had initially missed.
 The shrinking Kolahoi glacier is one of these sights.
-You will see the pine forests of Lidderwat that you had seen on day one of your trek in a whole new light.
+You will see the pine forests of Lidderwat that you had seen on day one of your treks in a whole new light.
 After getting some rest at Lidderwat, you head for Aru.

 It is a 10 km walk from Lidderwat to Aru.
 This takes around 4 hours to cover.
 Stop for lunch en-route, you are expected to reach Aru by 4 in the evening.
 Vehicles will be arranged from Aru to Srinagar.
 You will reach Srinagar between 7-8 pm overnight stay Houseboat.